SECURE 2.0: Essential Updates for Your Employee Benefit Plan

 Starting in 2024, surviving spouses can elect to be treated as the decedent for RMD purposes.
 Using the decedent’s age may result in lower required payments.
 SECURE 2.0 also eliminates the pre-death RMD requirements for Roth accounts in employer-sponsored plans.

-Other relevant changes include the option to designate employer contributions as Roth, the Saver’s Match (replaces Saver’s Credit), and the expansion of the self-correction program.
+Other relevant changes include the option to designate employer contributions as Roth, the Saver’s Match (replaces Saver’s Credit), access to penalty free withdrawals under certain hardship circumstances, and expansion of the self-correction program.

 How CLA can help with employee benefit plans